bezark/FCLC-Video-Game-Design/Assignments/Tabletop/TableTop_Process_Paper.md

 - **Format:** Plaintext or Markdown.
 - **Submission:** One process paper for the tabletop game project.

-#### Grading Rubric: (Total 10 Points)
+#### Grading Rubric: (Total 8 Points)
-- **Inspiration and Intention (2 points):** Effectively communicates the game's inspiration and intended player experience.
+- **Inspiration and Intention (1 point):** Effectively communicates the game's inspiration and intended player experience.
-- **Design Process (3 points):** Provides a detailed and reflective overview of the design process, including problem-solving and iterations.
+- **Design Process (2 points):** Provides a detailed and reflective overview of the design process, including problem-solving and iterations.
 - **Individual Contributions (2 points):** Each group member clearly articulates their role and contributions.
 - **Playtesting Experience (2 points):** Insightful analysis of playtesting outcomes and their impact on the game design.
 - **Future Development (1 point):** Offers well-considered ideas for future game enhancements.